Education – Prepare to Make the Most of a College Degree

 What if you could accumulate information faster than 100,000 words per minute, and have greater access to it than you will ever get by just reading.

 What are you willing to do to make your life so much easier?

 What preparations do you make for your education?

 I often get asked what students should do to prepare themselves for study in high school, then in college towards getting a degree.
 Well, that does sound like a nice tidy little package, right?
 WRONG!
 If you go in with rose-colored glasses on, prepare to have them ripped off and stomped upon.

-A note for those that have gone before you: Times have changed, and the amount of dollars you will spend now is about six times what you would have spent in the mid 1980s for the same level of education.
-In many cases, once you create your budget, the remark of, “We will send you to college just like my parents sent me.” may seem a bit passé.
+A note for those that have gone before you: Times have changed, and the amount of dollars you will spend now is about six times what you would have spent in the mid 1980s for the same level of education in best high schools.
+In many cases, once you create your budget, the remark of, “We will send you to college school names just like my parents sent me.” may seem a bit passé.

 Please keep in mind, many of the examples I am using are more towards the private, not public levels of schooling.
 It is sometimes wise to look into the worst case scenario – to snap you back to reality – to see where you can begin saving your money.

-Starting with the basics, why participate with higher levels of education at all?
+Starting with the basics, why participate with higher levels of education best high schools at all?
 What is the benefit?
 The first thing that most people consider is the higher pay.
 It also makes you more desirable to the workforce, as this table shows; you are less likely to be unemployed.

 Employment vs. Education Level